 Sacred Heart University’s Master of Science in Human Resource Management (M.S. in HRM) helps professionals develop the advanced quantitative skills and real-world knowledge it takes to contribute at the highest levels.
 Graduates are prepared for careers as HR managers and directors — high-growth positions that are projected to continue their upward climb.*

 *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition.

 Dig Deeper into the HRM Degree:

-The 33-credit M.S. in HRM operates on a trimester schedule, allowing students to graduate in less than two years.
+The 33-credit part-time and 39-credit full-time M.S. in HRM operates on a trimester schedule, allowing students to graduate in less than two years.